 Another crucial weapon in the defence against MITM attacks is reinforced public key pinning implementation.
 This is important because it secures the SSL certificate pin.
 And that’s often the starting point for hackers looking to intercept your communication channels.

 General vigilance is important, too.
 It’s a good idea to be transparent with your customers about how you’ll communicate with them.
-That way they have a better chance of spotting suspicious emails from bad actors that ask them to share their information on a separate web page.
+That way they have a better chance of spotting suspicious emails or SMS messages from bad actors that ask them to share their information on a separate web page.

 All these actions combined can help you to counter MITM attacks.
 And in doing so you secure your customers’ data and your reputation at the same time.